anton-franck/nextcloud-install/README.md

 3. Follow the prompts to configure Nextcloud.

-1. Version
+1. Add the Downloadlink of your Version
+2. Say the Name of the ZIP file
-2. Database (y,y, Your Passwort, y to end)
+3. Database (y,y, Your Passwort, y to end)
-3. PHP Setup what you want for your Server
+4. PHP Setup what you want for your Server

 4. Access Nextcloud through your web browser.